Croat–Bosniak War: Battle of Žepče

 In the town of Žepče, 45 kilometers northeast of Zenica, Croats and Muslims had two parallel governments.
 The town of 20,000 residents was equally divided and coexistence between Croats and Muslims had been retained.
 The ARBiH and HVO maintained separate headquarters a kilometer apart.

-HVO troops in the region numbered 7,000 men, of which 2,000 were in the immediate Žepče area.
+HVO troops in the region numbered 7,000 men, of whom 2,000 were in the immediate Žepče area.
 The ARBiH had two local brigades in Žepče and Zavidovići with around 5,000–6,000 men.
 The ARBiH also had several brigades in Tešanj and Maglaj, north of Žepče.
 Both armies were positioned on the frontlines against the VRS, but their cooperation broke down on 24 June, with both sides accusing each other for the conflict outbreak.
 The ARBiH deployed 12,500 men south of Žepče, advancing in two columns.
 These units occupied the high ground east, south, and west of Žepče, while bitter street fighting took place in the town between the HVO and local Muslim forces.
 Each side controlled about half of Žepče and used artillery for heavy bombardment.
 An undisguised Croat-Serb alliance existed with the UN confirming that VRS tanks helped the HVO in the Žepče-Zavidovići area.
 Local VRS forces in Maglaj provided decisive support for the HVO, succeeding where the HVO failed in crippling ARBiH defense.
 The battle of Žepče lasted until 30 June when the 305th and 319th ARBiH Brigades surrendered.
 The ARBiH troops secured Zavidovići, but the Muslim-held area around Tešanj and Maglaj was completely cut off.

 As a result of VRS assistance the HVO gained the upper hand by early July.
 The UN confirmed that Maglaj was completely surrounded.
 Around 4,000–5,000 Muslim POWs and civilians were detained by the HVO after the end of the battle and held in warehouses for several days until their release.
 Captured ARBiH soldiers received harsh treatment.
 The area of Žepče, Maglaj and Tešanj became a three-sided war.
 In the Žepče-Zavidovići area the VRS assisted the HVO against the ARBiH, Maglaj was surrounded by the HVO on three sides and the VRS on one side, and in Tešanj the HVO and ARBiH cooperated against the VRS.